dooco/brownies/README.md

 ## Sign up page

-The sign up page provides a form for users to sign up for an information pack and access to newslatter.
+The sign up page provides a form for users to sign up for an information pack and access to newsletter.

 ![SignUp page](./assets/readme/sign%20up.jpg)